stackquantum1-max/JS-SliderIMG/README.md

 cd JS-SliderIMG

 Open index.html in your browser
 Interact with the slider using the left (❮) and right (❯) buttons.

-## bash🔹 Project Structure
-JS-SliderIMG/
-├─ index.html         # Main HTML file
-├─ styles.css         # Stylesheet with responsive layout and animations
-├─ script.js          # JavaScript logic for the slider
-└─ README.md          # Project documentation

-##🔹 License
+🔹 License

 This project is MIT licensed.
 See LICENSE for details.

-##🔹 What You’ll Learn
+🔹 What You’ll Learn

 Building interactive UI components with HTML, CSS, and JS.